chunyang-wen/chunyang-wen.github.io/_posts/2020-02-08-common-functions-stl.md

 ### Introduction

-STL provides a lot of usefull utilities.
+STL provides a lot of useful utilities.
 They can be used to implement interesting functions.

 * This is a collection of this *